programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 Don’t take your data at face value.
 That is the key message of this tutorial which focuses on how scholars can diagnose and act upon the accuracy of data.
-In this lesson, you will learn the principles and practice of data cleaning, as well as how [OpenRefine][] can be used to perform four essential tasks that will help you to clean your data:
+In this lesson, you will learn the principles and practice of data cleaning, as well as how [`OpenRefine`{.filename}][] can be used to perform four essential tasks that will help you to clean your data:

 1. Remove duplicate records
 2. Separate multiple values contained in the same field